xXSFORTUNEXx/Garbage/README.md

 6 Ones in 6 different turns you can use an add to make it a combination of 6 Set Any Number and claim 3000 points instead of 600.
 After using an add you must end your turn and take the total you rolled.
 You may use 1 add from the beginning and the second after the halfway mark of the game.
 You cannot use both in the same quarter.

+Dice combinations are examined in the code going from left to right, the top-left die being number 1 and the bottom-left die being number 4.
+Example:
+1-2-3
+4-5-6

+Combinations are checked in descending order starting with the first you have checked.
+Because of this when you sometimes select 1 Pair any number and a single one it will only claim that pair of ones due to it being first in the priority check.
+This is still a work in progress so once the list is better prioritized this wont occur much if at all.